Salesforce Review: Decide if the CRM Is Right for You

 • You Only Need Basic Sales Tools: Salesforce is a sprawling platform with an array of advanced sales features.
 For organizations that simply need basic contact management features, Salesforce will be too excessive.

-• You Require More Than Sales Functionality: While Salesforce Sales Cloud does include some marketing crm and service tools, it’s still a sales-centric CRM, first and foremost.
+• You Require More Than Sales Functionality: While Salesforce Sales Cloud does include some marketing CRM and service tools, it’s still a sales-centric CRM first and foremost.
 Other CRMs offer a better balance of cross-department features.

 Show More >>

 If Salesforce CRM doesn't seem like the best solution for you, take a look at our list of the best CRM software.
 There, you’ll find a detailed breakdown of the top CRM platforms, one of which may better align with your intended use case and budget.
+You can also jump down to check out our list of the best alternatives to Salesforce, specifically.

 Salesforce Pricing

-Free Trial14 days30 days30 days30 days
+Free Trial30 days30 days30 days30 days

 Workflow RulesUp to 5 rulesUp to 5 rulesUnlimitedUnlimited